“Big Bitcoin Heist”: 600 powerful computers stolen from data centers

 Three of four burglaries took place in December and a fourth took place in January, but authorities did not make the news public earlier in hopes of tracking down the thieves.

-that isn’t tied to a bank or a government.
+Bitcoin is a kind of digital money that isn’t tied to a bank or a government.
 It has been hugely volatile, posting some dizzying intra-day rises and falls over the past year or so.
 The price of a single bitcoin rocketed to nearly $20,000 late last year and then plunged early this year.
 On Friday, it was trading just below the $11,000 mark.

 Bitcoin and other cryptocurrencies rely on the blockchain, the name given to the public, distributed ledgers which track the coins’ ownership.
 The Bitcoin ledger is powered by “miners,” so-called because they throw computational power into the system, occasionally receiving — or “mining” — new bitcoins in return.
 Drumming up that computational power usually means lots of computers — and thus lots of electricity.